The X Factor (British TV series) series 12: Ratings

+The ITV HD figure for this episode is unavailable as it was outside the top 10 programmes of the week on BARB.

+The average figure for ITV HD includes only the episodes with figures available.

+The average figure for ITV+1 includes only the episodes with figures available.

 Controversies

 Bootcamp

 It was reported that before bootcamp, some contestants who were given three or four "yes" votes from the judges were sent emails from the producers of the show saying that they would not be attending bootcamp due to limited places and a higher standard of auditions.
 One contestant who received such an email said, "I feel X Factor needs to be shamed for this shocking incident.
 They are playing with people's lives."
 A spokesperson for the show said this was "kinder and fairer than an immediate 'cull' of singers on arrival at bootcamp, which has happened in previous series."

 Mason Noise

 During the six-seat challenge, after performing for his mentor Grimshaw, Noise complained that his audition was only broadcast for 47 seconds while other contestants were featured for up to 10 minutes.
 Cowell responded by saying "You should feel lucky to be on this show.
 Why don't you shut up?" and called Noise an "arsehole".
 Noise was booed by the crowd before walking off the stage.
 Noise later told the Daily Mirror: "[Cowell] lost control and it was uncalled for.
 Especially as all I was doing was saying an opinion.
 I think that no one has ever questioned him before and no one has questioned the format of the show.
 Something needs to change on that show.
 Listen to the kids, at the end of the day I have a lot of support on Twitter."

 On 12 October, Tom Bleasby had withdrawn from the show and consequently, there was a spare place at judges' houses.
 On 15 October, Grimshaw announced that Noise would replace Bleasby at judges' houses.